connectamey/tryb4shop/README.md

 #### This is only Proof Of Concept.
 No actual product will be delivered

-I've also published an on my blog: TechnoClever.com https://technoclever.com/my-virtual-dressing-room-app-powered-by-bitcoin-blockchain.html
+I've also published the article on my blog: TechnoClever.com https://technoclever.com/my-virtual-dressing-room-app-powered-by-bitcoin-blockchain.html

 ## Tell us how you plan on bringing it to life.